brazil-data-cube/cube-builder-aws/DEPLOY.rst

     For example, most of `GEO Earth datasets <https://aws.amazon.com/earth/>`_ like ``Sentinel-2``, ``Landsat-8`` are stored in ``Oregon`` (``us-west-2``).
 In this tutorial, we are going to use ``us-west-2``.

-    If you generate any data cube that are in a different region of BDC services, you may face high cost charges in the billing.
+    If you generate data cubes on regions different from where the BDC services or dataset are, you may face high cost charges in the billing.